ramyatrouny/ramyTech/Readme.md

 # RamyTech Website

-RamyTech website is built over a mock of Tap link
+RamyTech website is just to proof to anyone that you can still break lighthouse score with 100 everywhere.

-## Technology
+## Technology Used

-HTML
+- HTML
-SASS
+- SASS

 ## Contributing
 Feel free to fork this website to build your own web application